-There are people who will stand in front of an audience and you can hear a pin drop.
+Some people will stand in front of an audience and you can hear a pin drop.
 For others, everyone in the room begins to yawn, fidget on the seat and check on their gadgets, among other signals of discomfort.

 The difference between the best public speakers and the terrible ones lies in observance of the following 10 tips.